qgis/QGIS-Enhancement-Proposals/QEP-Unit-Tests-Critical-Classes.rst

 placed within the header, and between each function definition in the class cpp file.

 The contributor guidelines would be updated to reflect this requirement.

+For a class to be categorised as CRITICAL, a pull request will be opened which includes the CRITICAL comment blocks for the class.
+The PR can then be used for discussion regarding whether or not the class satisfies the requirements for a critical class, specifically whether it satisfies 2.1.1.

 4. Implementation Details